socketz/KettleParser/README.rst

 Hops
 ~~~~

-All hops in your transformation can be accessed by ``hops`` attribute.
+All hops in your transformation can be accessed by the ``hops`` attribute.
 Each individual hops contain step originating from, step going to, if the hop is enabled, and if the hop is an error handling hop:

 .. code-block:: python